 RTP campus receiving rules differ from Cary tower freight—entrance names and escort rules belong in the trial request before equipment ships.
 Marc’s team routes faster with wing labels than with county alone.

+Moving off single-use pods reduces visible plastic and improves taste—useful when May tours stack and photos include the pantry background.
 Capture week-two pours before June leadership reviews—whole-bean equipment with recurring service keeps flavor honest when pilot surprises become the new baseline.
-Email marc@breakcoffeeco.com with building type when week-two data looks higher than the lease abstract predicted.